mrcsilva/macOS/README.md

 git clone https://github.com/mrcsilva/macOS.git ~/.macOS && ~/.macOS/install
 ```

-To apply the customizations on Linux, instead of that command Run
+To apply the customizations on Linux, instead of that command run

 ```shell
 git clone https://github.com/mrcsilva/macOS.git ~/.macOS && ~/.macOS/linux-install
 ```

+Be aware that only Atom will be installed and modified

 # What will I get?